-Ruth Stalker-Firth, PhD (EPFL), lecturer & writer; loves to talk about human-computer interaction, storytelling, & bikram; fascinated by how people use technology & vice-versa.
+Ruth Stalker-Firth, PhD (EPFL), loves to talk technology &storytelling, yoga & tarot; fascinated by how people use technology & vice-versa.

 Hello, my name is Ruth, I write about technology and storytelling as, for me, they are inextricably linked to understanding ourselves and the world around us.
 When I worked as a interaction designer, I listened to stories about my users’ whole lives not just their computers.

 I’ve been online since1995 and began blogging on this site in 2007 which gets ~1.3 million hits a year.
 Offline, I was born in a maternity home in Middlesbrough which is now part of the Halls of Residence of Teesside University.
 I guess that’s why I feel at home in a university setting.
 I grew up halfway between Redcar and Middlesbrough and spent a lot of my time roaming the Cleveland Hills and Redcar Beach.
 Nowadays, I live in London and I miss the sea.

 I first became a university lecturer in 2001 and over the years, I have taught BSc and MSc level human-computer interaction (HCI), cognitive science, biometrics, IT security, and web technologies.
 In August 2020, I launched my online course in HCI.

 Back in the last century, I lived in Lausanne, Switzerland, for six years as I worked on my PhD in HCI and big data for structural monitoring.
 I speak fluent French and terrible Italian and will always have a place in my heart for the Canton Vaud.

 What is Ruth doing now?